cedricziel/baserow-dart/baserow/README.md

 - 📋 Table operations
   - List tables in a database
   - View table structure and fields
+  - Create new tables with initial data
+  - Create and manage table fields
 - 📝 [Row operations](#working-with-rows)
   - List rows in a table
   - Create new rows